Virgin Media O2 Logo in white

 If you’re already using Virgin Media broadband, you’ll simply connect your phone directly to your WiFi Hub, your number won’t change, and it won’t cost you a thing.

-Need help getting set up?
+Need a hand?
 Visit our Digital Voice support page to check your current setup, get tips on preparing, and learn about extra help available if you have additional requirements.

 Want to see what's available in your area?
 Use our postcode checker to explore the latest broadband and phone deals.